serpro69/semver.kt/gradle-plugin/README.md

 Gradle settings plugin for semantic versioning releases.

 This Gradle plugin provides support for [semantic versioning](http://semver.org) of gradle builds.
 It is easy to use and extremely configurable.
 The plugin allows you to bump the major, minor, patch or pre-release version based on the latest version (identified from a git tag).
-It's main advantage (and main motivation for creating this project) over other similar semver-release projects is that it explicitly avoids to write versions to build files and only uses git tags, thus eliminating the "Release new version" noise from the git logs.
+It's main advantage (and main motivation for creating this project) over other similar semantic-versioning projects is that it explicitly avoids to write versions to build files and only uses git tags, thus eliminating the "Release new version" noise from the git logs.

 The version can be bumped by using version-component-specific project properties, or alternatively based on the contents of a commit message.
 If no manual bumping is done via commit message or project property, the plugin will increment the version-component with the lowest precedence; this is usually the patch version, but can be the pre-release version if the latest version is a pre-release one.
 The plugin does its best to ensure that you do not accidentally violate semver rules while generating your versions; in cases where this might happen the plugin forces you to be explicit about violating these rules.